Last Updated on January 18, 2026 by Denise Leo

 How to Treat Parvovirus

 Treating this disease is primarily through supportive care.
 Your dog will be put on intravenous fluids to stop and reverse dehydration.
-He’ll also be given anti-nausea medication to help stop the vomiting and antibiotics to protect against a secondary infection.
-If he has a severe case and has lost a lot of protein, he may also receive blood to improve his health.
+He’ll also be given anti-nausea medication to help prevent vomiting and antibiotics to protect against a secondary infection.
+If he has a severe case and has lost a significant amount of protein, he may also receive blood transfusions to improve his health.

 Your dog will require plenty of nursing and isolation so he doesn’t spread this disease.
-Not every dog will survive the Parvovirus but if untreated, 90% of cases usually prove fatal.
+Not every dog will survive parvovirus, but if left untreated, 90% of cases usually prove fatal.
 Puppies are more prone to die because their immune system isn’t strong, and so infection and dehydration overwhelm them faster.

 How to Avoid Parvovirus

-As this disease is incredibly deadly and very prevalent, you should talk to your vet about the best ways to protect your puppy and the things you should and shouldn’t do.
+As this disease is incredibly deadly and very prevalent, it is essential to consult with your veterinarian about the best ways to protect your puppy and the actions you should and shouldn’t take.

-Even if your dog has fully recovered, he may still be contagious for up to two months so don’t take him to places where other dogs are, including parks.
+Even if your dog has fully recovered, it may still be contagious for up to two months, so avoid taking it to places where other dogs congregate, such as parks.
 The vet can do a test to determine if he is still contagious.

-If you lose a dog to this disease, it’s critical that you remember that virus may survive in the ground for up to seven years.
+If you lose a dog to this disease, you must remember that the virus may survive in the ground for up to seven years.
 Never let any new, unvaccinated dogs into your home.

 Canine Distemper